uuware/icons-font-customization/README.md

 # icons-font-customization
 A collection of over 33,000 high-quality free svg icons and tools for generating customized icon font.
 All icons are completely free for personal or business requirements.<br>
 Open [See all icons](https://uuware.github.io/icons-font-customization/dist/), to view all icons.
 You can change color, background color, size for icons and can search or cache selected results.<br>
+Update: Now you can download PNG and JPG image files directly from online.<br>
 （中文说明请参考后半部分）

 ---